ravaioli/solarpunk-mandala/docs/core-model/10-cybernetic-foundations.md

     *   **Dialectical Velocity** is a measure of feedback health.
 High velocity indicates the system is effectively processing feedback to navigate phase transitions.
 Stagnation (`<0.2`) indicates a blocked feedback loop.
 *   **Example**: A community's **Nourishment** foundation drops (feedback signal: scarcity anxiety, depleted stores).
 The Rhizomatic Network flags this.
 The system activates **Boundary Medicine** (corrective action: focus on local food production, sharing protocols) to restore the foundation, preventing a collapse into 0D survival mode.

+**Cognitive Link:** This feedback process is mechanistically explained by **Predictive Processing** in cognitive science.
+The foundation score is a **high-level prediction error signal** indicating a mismatch between the system's model of "health" and its sensed state.
+Boundary Medicine is the process of updating the system's internal model and its operations to minimize this error and restore predictive coherence.

 ### 2. Circular Causality & Autopoiesis: The Logic of Unfolding
 Linear cause-and-effect is replaced by recursive loops of mutual co-creation.